erictapen/typst-invoice/README.md

 - [X] configurable signature from PNG file
 - [X] employs both lining and old-style number types, depending on the application
 - [X] [EPC QR Code](https://en.wikipedia.org/wiki/EPC_QR_code) for easier banking transactions
-- [ ] recipient address is guaranteed to fit in a windowed envolope (DIN 5008)
+- [ ] recipient address is guaranteed to fit in a windowed envelope (DIN 5008)

 ## Disclaimer

 This template doesn't constitute legal advice.
-Please check for yourself wether it fulfills your legal requirements!
+Please check for yourself whether it fulfills your legal requirements!